ioncakephper/test-weaver/README.md

 **Arguments**

-- `[patterns...]`: One or more glob patterns for YAML files to process.
-If provided, these patterns override any patterns specified in the configuration file.
+- `[patterns...]`: one or more glob patterns for yaml files. overrides config

 **Options**

-- `-c, --config <path>`: Specify a custom configuration file to load patterns from.
-This overrides the default configuration cascade.
+- `-c, --config <filename>`: specify a custom configuration file to load patterns from. overrides default cascade
-- `-n, --dry-run`: Perform a dry run: simulate file generation without writing to disk.
+- `-i, --ignore <patterns...>`: list of glob file patterns to exclude from matched files. overrides config
-- `-i, --ignore <patterns...>`: A list of glob file patterns to exclude from matched files.
-These patterns override any ignore patterns specified in the configuration file.
+- `-k, --test-keyword <keyword>`: specify keyword for test blocks
-- `-o, --output-dir <path>`: Specify the output directory for generated test files.
-This overrides the `outputDir` setting in the configuration file.
+- `-n, --dry-run`: perform a dry run: simulate file generation without writing to disk
-- `--no-cleanup`: Do not delete generated `.test.js` files when the source YAML file is unlinked in watch mode.
+- `-o, --output-dir <path>`: specify the output directory for generated test files. overrides config
-- `-k, --test-keyword <keyword>`: Specify the keyword for test blocks (`it` or `test`).
-Defaults to `it`.
+- `-w, --watch`: watch for changes in yaml files and regenerate test files automatically
-- `-w, --watch`: Enable watch mode, which automatically regenerates test files whenever changes are detected in the YAML files.
+- `--no-cleanup`: do not delete generated .test.js files when source yaml is unlinked in watch mode

 **Examples**